Wollaston wire

-Wollaston wire is a very fine (less than 0.01 mm thick) platinum wire clad in silver and used in electrical instruments.
+Wollaston wire is a very fine (c.
+0.001 mm thick) platinum wire clad in silver and used in electrical instruments.
 For most uses, the silver cladding is etched away by acid to expose the platinum core.

 History

 The wire is named after its inventor, William Hyde Wollaston, who first produced it in England in the early 19th century.
 Platinum wire is drawn through successively smaller dies until it is about 0.003 in in diameter.
 It is then embedded in the middle of a silver wire having a diameter of about 0.100 in.
 This composite wire is then drawn until the silver wire has a diameter of about 0.002 in, causing the embedded platinum wire to be reduced by the same 50:1 ratio to a final diameter of 0.00006 in.
 Removal of the silver coating with an acid bath leaves the fine platinum wire as a product of the process.